The Program: Phase 1

 Find Your ACE

-Before you can move to Lifetime Maintenance, you need to know exactly how many grams of Net Carbs you can consume each day while maintaining your weight.
-You’re already familiar with your Carbohydrate Level for Losing (CLL), which was your threshold for carb consumption while still losing weight.
-In contrast, your personal carb balance or Atkins Carbohydrate Equilibrium (ACE), is your personal threshold for carb consumption while neither gaining nor losing weight.
+Atkins Carbohydrate Equilibrium (ACE), is your personal threshold for carb consumption while neither gaining nor losing weight.
 While weight loss maintenance is a key goal, you also want to be sure you can maintain your ACE without experiencing extreme hunger, cravings or any of those other old demons that indicate excess carb consumption.
-If that happens, you’ve lost the Atkins Edge, which will make it will be extremely difficult for you to sustain that level of carb intake—and your new weight.
-It can take some “backing and forthing” to settle on your natural ACE, which is why Pre-Maintenance serves as a tryout period.
+If that happens, you’ve lost the

 Rehearse, Rehearse, Rehearse

 In addition to finding your ACE, you’ll most likely be trying out some new foods in Pre-Maintenance.
 You may be able to tolerate all of them, some of them or none of them.
 Or you may be able to eat some of them only occasionally or in very small amounts.
-These are the same foods you’ll be eating in the next phase—although you may broaden your range of foods within each rung of the Carb Ladder.
-If any food creates problems for you, omit it for a while and then reintroduce it once twice a week to see if you can better tolerate it.
+These are the same foods you’ll be eating in the next phase—although you may broaden your range of foods within each rung of the

 Again, this ability to rehearse with new foods means you are not moving into uncharted waters when you transition to Lifetime Maintenance.